HenriqueAJNB/Gender-Recognition/README.md

 https://www.kaggle.com/primaryobjects/voicegender

-The tool chosen for analysis was the R language together with the KNN classification algorithm, which results in an accuracy of 96.71% for the model.
+The tool chosen for analysis was the R language together with the k-NN classification algorithm, which results in an accuracy of 96.71% for the model.

 -----------------------------------------------------------------------------------------------------------------------------------